Manufacturer brands should take note of Amazon’s latest policy change for selling products on its marketplace.

 Brands moving to Seller Central to “trick” Amazon’s systems have become a considerable headache for the online retailer.

 That’s because they jeopardise not only Amazon’s hard-earned customer trust but also its efforts to improve margins across categories.

-Lastly, the SBSAS policy will also affect 3P sellers who may never have sold directly to Amazon.
+Lastly, the SBSAS policy may also affect 3P sellers who never have sold directly to Amazon.

 If their products are highly relevant in a category, Amazon may require sellers to move their selection to Vendor Central.

 Again, it’s about ensuring a good customer experience.

 When product availability and competitiveness are key, Amazon may prefer to own the inventory and set customer prices itself.

 Brands that sell through Vendor and Seller Central are so-called hybrid sellers.
 Amazon is known to generally tolerate this hybrid approach but reserves the right to enforce the SBSAS policy without prior notice.